PAIDiPaidThis.com

 When should a timing belt be replaced?

 At the interval your manufacturer sets, which is usually a certain mileage or a number of years, whichever comes first.
 It is one of the few jobs genuinely worth doing on schedule rather than waiting, because a belt that snaps can bend valves and wreck the engine.
-Check your handbook or ask a garage for your model's figure.
+Check your handbook or ask a garage to look up your model's figure rather than guessing.

 What happens if a timing belt breaks?